jzuckut/jzuckut.github.io/about.md

 ---
-layout: page
+layout: default
 title: "About"
 permalink: /about
 ---

-This is my about page
+# This is my about page